Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Experiments and Results

-\textbf{Sparse surface reconstruction and extreme generalization.} We compare learned \Matern kernels against the arc-cosine kernel originally used within the NKF framework and NKSR~\citep{huang2023} in a sparse setting on ShapeNet.
+\textbf{Sparse surface reconstruction and extreme generalization.} We compare learned \Matern kernels against the original NKF framework (with the arc-cosine kernel) and NKSR~\citep{huang2023} in a sparse setting on ShapeNet.
 Again, we sample $m=1,000$ surface points and corresponding normals for each shape and set $h=1$ for all \Matern kernels.
-Additionally, we evaluate \Matern kernel's out-of-category generalization ability in an extreme setting, in which we train only on chairs and evaluate on the other 12 ShapeNet categories.
+Additionally, we evaluate \Matern kernels' out-of-category generalization ability in an extreme setting, in which we train only on chairs and evaluate on the other 12 ShapeNet categories.
 Table \ref{tab:shapenet_results} reports the results, quantified using intersection-over-union (IoU), Chamfer distance, and normal consistency (NC).
 Learned \Matern 1/2 and 3/2 outperform the arc-cosine kernel while being significantly faster to train.
 Training NKF on the entire ShapeNet dataset (consisting of approx. 30,000 shapes) takes about six days---almost twice as long as for \Matern kernels, which require about three days (measured on a single NVIDIA A100).
 Additionally, although \Matern 1/2 is not able to surpass NKSR, it comes very close (95.3 vs. 95.6 in IoU) while having a shorter training time.
 Regarding out-of-category generalization, we observe that \Matern 1/2 performs best, followed by \Matern 3/2, NKF, and NKSR.
 Please see Figure \ref{fig:qualitative_results} (right) and Appendix \ref{ap:sec:shapenet_learnable_additional_results} for qualitative results.

 \textbf{Robustness against noise.} We evaluate \Matern kernel's robustness against different noise levels, $\sigma\in\{0,0.0025,0.005\}$, on a subset of the ShapeNet dataset which includes approximately 1,700 shapes.
 To construct the dataset, we downsampled each ShapeNet category to include only 5\% of the shapes.
 Table \ref{tab:robsustness_noise} presents the results.
 NKSR, being specifically optimized to deal with noisy inputs, degrades the least with increasing noise level (3\% in IoU from no to big noise versus 4.3\% for \Matern 1/2).
 Moreover, \Matern 1/2 is slightly more robust against noise than NKF.
 Generally, varying the bandwidth, $h$, helps increase the robustness against noise.